Optns/smart-contracts/README.md

 # Optns trading and optns token smart contract

 This project contains smart contract for buying and selling optns contract along with Optns ERC20 token standard contract

+Run npm install to download dependencies.

 Try running some of the following tasks: